-The Right Question Institute (RQI) is a non-profit educational organization offering what many people consider to be the simplest, most powerful strategy available for helping people in low and moderate-income communities learn to advocate for themselves, participate in decisions that affect them and partner with service-providers and public officials.
-RQI’s innovative methods are delivered through educational, health care, social service, community-based organizations and public agencies all over the country and beyond.
+The Right Question Institute (RQI) is a nonprofit educational organization offering a simple, powerful strategy that builds people’s skills to ask better questions, participate in decisions that affect them, advocate for themselves, and partner with service-providers.
+RQI’s innovative methods are delivered through educational institutions and organizations, health care organizations, social service organizations, community-based organizations, and public agencies all over the country and beyond.

-A vibrant democracy in which all citizens — even those farthest from power — can think for themselves and can effectively advocate for themselves, their families and their communities.
+A vibrant democracy in which all citizens — even those farthest from power — can think for themselves and effectively advocate for themselves, their families, and their communities.
 Individual citizens confidently participating in their common and ordinary encounters with public agencies and services will produce examples of what we call “Microdemocracy,” a new starting point for democratic action.
-Microdemocracy is a cornerstone of a strong foundation for a more just society.
+Microdemocracy is the cornerstone of a strong foundation for a more just society.